Sha-Lab/FEAT/README.md

     $ python train_feat.py --lr 0.0001 --temperature 128 --max_epoch 100 --model_type ResNet --dataset MiniImageNet --init_weights ./saves/initialization/miniimagenet/res-pre.pth --shot 1 --way 5 --gpu 0 --balance 10 --step_size 10 --gamma 0.5 --lr_mul 10

+### Model Training
+The train_xxx.py scripts will evaluate the model with best validation accuracy at last.
+Meanwhile, a given model can also be evaluated by the eval_xxx.py, with options similar to the training scripts.
+For example, for a ConvNet model at "./saves/feat-model/xx.pth", it can be evaluated for 1-shot 5-way tasks by:

+    $ python eval_feat.py --model_type ConvNet --dataset MiniImageNet --model_path ./saves/FEAT-Models/MiniIMageNet-Conv-1-Shot-5-Way.pth --shot 1 --way 5 --gpu 0

+We assume the input model is a GPU stored model.

 ## .bib citation
 If this repo helps in your work, please cite the following paper: